aonanj/patent-scout/README.md

 # Patent Scout

-Lightweight patent search and alerting using Postgres (Neon/Supabase), pgvector, FastAPI, and a Next.js frontend.
+Search, volume trend, and alerting on AI-related patents and publications using Postgres (Neon/Supabase), pgvector, FastAPI, and a Next.js frontend.

 - **Hybrid search**: full-text (Postgres GIN) + vector similarity (pgvector)
 - **ETL**: load patents from CSV or BigQuery export, generate embeddings (OpenAI or deterministic hash fallback), and build indexes